putitsimply/christian-bible-explained/2-chronicles.md

 * Kings are judged mainly by whether they support worship at the temple and live justly.
 * The story repeatedly links reform with renewal, and unfaithfulness with decline and disaster.
 * The ending points to hope after exile: rebuilding is possible.

+2 Chronicles encourages readers to learn from history, not just remember it.
+It pushes the idea that communities can choose change, and that renewal often starts with honesty, responsibility, and repair.

 [^gl_judah]: The southern kingdom in the Old Testament; capital Jerusalem. ([Glossary](glossary.md#judah))